thomasxbanks/static-site-generator-wp-rest/README.md

 ## What is there already out there and why don't we use that?
 Existing solution | What is it? | Why we're not using it
 -----|-----|-----
-[jekyll](https://jekyllrb.com/) | Static site generation | Compilation happens locally, no WordPress - uses markdown Other [Static Site Generators](https://www.netlify.com/blog/2016/05/02/top-ten-static-website-generators/) | Static site generation | Compilation happens locally, no WordPress
+[jekyll](https://jekyllrb.com/) | Static site generation | Compilation happens locally, no WordPress - uses markdown.
+Other [Static Site Generators](https://www.netlify.com/blog/2016/05/02/top-ten-static-website-generators/) | Static site generation | Compilation happens locally, no WordPress
 [Node on the server](http://cube-static.teamcube.co.uk/) | Dynamically build a static page when the user hits that page | Potential issues with downtime, no caching - each 'static' page is generated at the time of request
 [httrack](http://www.httrack.com/html/fcguide.html) | Convert a website to static pages using bash commands | Cube3 site took 2 hours to download, probably ages to FTP up too (`rsync`...?).
 Is a dumb tool, will just pull down everything - not just changes.
 Other than that, works perfectly.
 Potential for running the whole thing through a Gulp task to minify and optimise.